azizurrahmaan/online-exam-system-for-blinds/README.md

+Following is the procedure to setup the system.
+Please follow step by step and don't miss even a single step.

 1) Follow the video in the link to setup for laravel. https://laracasts.com/series/laravel-from-scratch-2018/episodes/2
 2) Run the following command from the terminal/cmd standing in the root directory of the Projet: